10 Most Gothic Flowers for the Garden

 Botanical Name: Dracunculus vulgaris

 Dragon Arum is a herbaceous perennial that emerges from a corm.
-It produces black spathe that surrounds a pink spadix, making it look like it belongs to the Batman’s garden!
+It produces a black spathe surrounding a pink spadix, making it look like it belongs to Batman’s garden!

 55 Flowers that Start with ‘P’